Bian-jh/T3Net/README.md

-# T3-Net

-# Introduce

-This is the official code for the paper Visible and Clear: Finding Tiny Objects in Difference Map.
+# A Unified Token Reliability Modeling Framework for Enhanced Tiny Object Detection

 **NOTE: Our paper has been accepted by ECCV 2024.**